Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 The certificates can be installed on the server in the same way as other SSL certificates.
 Once installed, the certificate will automatically apply to all subdomains.

 When you create a CSR for a Wildcard SSL certificate, you use an asterisk (*) to encrypt the first-level subdomain you need to add encryption.
 Having said that, if you have another subdomain at the second level, you cannot use that certificate for security.
-This can pose a complicated issue for companies that employ multi-level subdomains in their web architecture, especially when there are misunderstandings about Wildcard SSL certs functionality.

 What is a Multi-Level Subdomain?

 In simple terms, it refers to a subdomain that is two levels deep, like sub2.sub1.yourwebsite.com.
-A multi-level wildcard SSL can secure any number of subdomains at the same level (e.g., *.yourwebsite.com covers sub1.yourwebsite.com, sub2.yourwebsite.com, etc.).
+A multi-level wildcard SSL can secure any subdomains at the same level (e.g., *.yourwebsite.com covers sub1.yourwebsite.com, sub2.yourwebsite.com, etc.).
 But, securing a second-level subdomain requires a certificate with a specific set of features.

 This type of SSL certificate should include the top-level domain (yourwebsite.com) and the specific second-level subdomain (sub1.yourwebsite.com, sub2.yourwebsite.com, etc.) in the SAN (subject alternative name) field.